 With the current sale, you’d be paying around 1.8 to 2 cents per point, which is pretty good, as it’s at the lower end of their average value.

 Additionally, Southwest reduced the value of each point in April 2018.
 This is why it’s always good to spend the points you have rather than holding on to them.
 They DO lose value over time!

 Paying with the Right Credit Card to Maximize This Offer

-But to really make this offer a good deal, you could choose to pay with a travel credit card that earns Southwest points or points that instantly can be transferred to Southwest points like Chase Sapphire Preferred.
+But to really make buying points a better deal, you could choose to pay with a travel credit card that earns Southwest points or points that instantly can be transferred to Southwest points like Chase Sapphire Preferred.

 You’ll earn DOUBLE points on the Southwest cards, because this will code as a “Southwest” purchase, AND those double points (NOT the points you buy) will qualify for the Southwest Companion Pass, which lets one person fly free with you for up to two years after you earn 110,000 qualifying points.